“Find out what cellulite is, what causes it and what you can do to treat it.”

 There are also a variety of herbal and home remedies, which some suggest also work to reduce the symptoms.
 Many of them are unsubstantiated, (Apple Cider Vinegar for example) but you may wish to give them a try.
 The good thing about these treatments, is that they are relatively quick and easy to try.

 However, with diet modifications – portion controls and adding more fresh fruits and vegetables – while also lifting weights, you will increase the firmness of your muscles which in turns firms up the skin and minimizes the dimple affect.
-Which is why this is recommended.

 This routine is a good place to start: